Professional Cook

 WHEN AND WHERE IS THE PROGRAM OFFERED?

-• Burnaby Central Secondary School, Monday to Friday mornings
+• Burnaby Central Secondary School

 • attend current school in the afternoon (M-Fr) to complete other courses